Courses

 Typically Offered: Fall, Spring

 Weekly lab work introduces students to tools and techniques in costumes, scenery, properties, and lighting.
 Student participation in Department of Theatre and Dance major productions gives them the opportunity to put those skills into practice.
-This course is taken pass/no pass as an overload and is required with enrollment in Basic Acting or Design and Technical Production.
 The course cannot be taken independently of a theatre class.

 GPA units: 0.5